Sri Lanka Appeal

-1.2 million people accessing primary health care in UNICEF-supported facilities
+1.2 million children and women accessing primary health care

 Country needs and strategy

-UNICEF aims to underpin existing social services to reach 2.8 million people and 1.7 million children.
-UNICEF leads the nutrition, education, protection, WASH and social protection sectors and plays a key role in the health sector.
-UNICEF is partnering with the Government, other UN agencies, and local partners to assess the situation and how the most vulnerable women and children are being impacted and will remain agile in defining where the most vulnerable children are located as the situation unfolds.
+UNICEF leads the nutrition, education, protection, WASH and social protection sectors and plays a key role in the health and food security sectors and in the cash working group.
+UNICEF and partners continue to assess the situationand will remain agile in responding to the most vulnerable children as conditions evolve.

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
 This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in Sri Lanka; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.